MapStory/mapstory/scripts/provision/README.md

 1. install VirtualBox
 1. install Vagrant
 1. `vagrant plugin install vagrant-guest_ansible`
+1. pip install fabric (presumes you have python on host machine)
 1. `vagrant up --no-provision` (this will take a while as it downloads ubuntu)
 1. install ansible on target machine... actually to update it from 1.5 to 2.0+ which seems to work
   1. `vagrant ssh`